tessel/t1-docs/README.md

 &#x20;<a href="#api-pin-mode" name="api-pin-mode">#</a> pin<b>.mode</b> ()
 Returns the mode of the pin.

 External GPIO Interrupts can be used much like regular Node EventEmitters.
 There are seven external interrupts you can work with.
+You can read more in depth discussion about gpio interrupts in [our External GPIO Walkthrough](https://github.com/tessel/docs/blob/master/detailedWalkthroughs/gpioInterrupts.md).

 &#x20;<a href="#api-pin-on-type-callback-time-type" name="api-pin-watch-type-callback-time-type">#</a> pin<b>.on</b> ( type, callback(time, type) )
 Sets a listener for a signal edge on `pin`. `time` is the milliseconds since boot up and `type` can be one of `rise`, `fall`, `change`.
 The `high` and `low` level triggers cannot be used with `on` because they would fire repeatedly and wreak havoc on the runtime.